import-js/eslint-plugin-import/resolvers/webpack/README.md

 Webpack-literate module resolution plugin for [`eslint-plugin-import`](https://www.npmjs.com/package/eslint-plugin-import).

+> :boom: Only "synchronous" Webpack configs are supported at the moment.
+> If your config returns a `Promise`, this will cause problems.
+> Consider splitting your asynchronous configuration to a separate config.

 Published separately to allow pegging to a specific version in case of breaking changes.